Mark Solms: Background and education

-Mark Leonard de Gier Solms was born on 17 July 1961 in Lüderitz in Namibia.
+Mark Leonard de Gier Solms was born on 17 July 1961 in Lüderitz in present-day Namibia.
 His ancestor Johann Adam Solms (1792–1854) was born in the winegrowing town of Nackenheim in the Electorate of Mainz, and moved to the Cape Colony from the then-Grand Duchy of Hesse in 1838.

 Mark Solms was educated at Pretoria Boys High School in South Africa.
 He then attended the University of the Witwatersrand, where he graduated with a bachelor's degree in Psychology (1984), an Honours degree in Applied Psychology (1985), a master's degree in Research Psychology (1987) and a PhD in Neuropsychology (1992).
 He emigrated to London in 1988, where he worked academically at University College London (Psychology Department) and clinically at the Royal London Hospital (Neurosurgery Department), while he trained at the Institute of Psychoanalysis (1989-1994).
 During this period, he established the first neuropsychoanalytic clinical service at the Anna Freud Centre.